5 Minutes Read

 What foods should be avoided with tirzepatide?

 There are no specific foods that must be strictly avoided while taking tirzepatide.
 However, it is best to avoid greasy, spicy, or high-fat meals, as these may worsen digestive side effects such as nausea.
 Eating smaller, balanced meals and maintaining a healthy diet can improve tolerability and support your treatment goals.
-Always follow your doctor’s or dietitian’s guidance on foods to avoid and those that can complement your weight management plan.
+Always follow your doctor’s or dietitian’s guidance on foods to avoid.

 The information provided through this website is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 You agree that healthscreening.sg makes no representation and assumes no responsibility for the use of this information.
 Please consult a doctor if you have a medical concern.